SpiffyUrsa/microblog-fullstack/README.md

 ## Description

-Microblog is a full stack app where users can create/edit/delete posts, create/delete comments on those posts, and vote up/down on the posts as well.
+Microblog is a full stack app where users can create/edit/delete posts, create/delete comments on those posts, and upvote or downvote the posts as well.
 It uses React, Redux, and Redux-Thunk on the frontend, and Node/Express and PostgreSQL on the backend.

 ## To run this repo locally: